Kamilcuk/kai.nvim/README.md

 For example:

 ```
-:AI write a thank you email to Bigco engineering interviewer
+:AIA write a thank you email to Bigco engineering interviewer
 ```

 Results in something like: